Booking Flights …

 Though sailing Adventures are among the least carbon intensive vacations you can have, we like to offset the emissions that do occur.
 And know that you are half way there.
 AV offsets all of the emissions, for all of us, for the duration of our Adventures on the boats.
 If you would like to add offsetting for you flight as well, we encourage you to try our favorite (deductible, non-profit, people-helper) … Cotap.org.

 If you only have US bills, know that most everyone on the planet will take US dollars.
 You will usually pay a little more (know your approximate exchange rate) but you will be able to get what you need until you find an exchange.
 100 dollar bills can be hard to exchange (except Cuba who insists on them).
 I had a foreign bank tell me they couldn’t change my new version colorful 100’s.
-No worries, I found the nearest Asian-run market and they gave me local change for the purchase of a coldy (my new Asian friend, as usual, more sophisticated than the local banker).
+No worries, I found the nearest Asian-run shop and they gave me local change for the purchase of a coldy (my new Asian friend, as usual, more sophisticated than the local banker).

 Wifi and Calling …